 Although Web3 and the metaverse are certainly the up-and-coming technology in the world of gaming, Roberts shared that developers should work together to bring Web2 gaming into Web3.
 It is but natural for technology to evolve, and now is the time for Web2 to steadily transition to Web3.

 Developers and gamers should not be afraid of NFTs and blockchain.
-While he admitted that most Web3 games available now are too focused on monetization that graphics and in-game experience have suffered, there are actually real and exciting games that could be developed on Web3.
+While he admitted that most Web3 games available now are too focused on monetization that graphics and in-game experience have suffered, there are real and exciting games that could be developed on Web3.

 “Gamers are terrified of the concept of NFTs, and that is our fault as an industry….
 Because most Web3 games are freaking awful, they’re terrible,” Roberts shared.

 “As an industry, we’ve done a terrible job because blockchain, for the longest time, has stood on an ivory tower of intellectual superiority….
-Gamers, they see all of this as a gigantic threat to their existence.
+Gamers, see all of this as a gigantic threat to their existence.
 The creators of both content and games see blockchain as a threat to their very existence when it shouldn’t be,” Roberts added.

-And this fear of blockchain is at the heart of what the Philippine Blockchain Week hopes to dispel by educating the people about blockchain and correcting misunderstandings.
+And this fear of blockchain is at the heart of what Philippine Blockchain Week hopes to dispel by educating the people about blockchain and correcting misunderstandings.
 Roberts likened blockchain to the Internet protocol (TCP/IP).
 And while it has been a long time since dial-up Internet has moved on to high-speed Internet, TCP/IP is still playing a critical role in this new Internet.